xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 2) the flow field
 3) the particle motion

-Because the EB data and mesh data don't change, we want to load these separately from the particles.
+Because the EB data and mesh data don't change, we load these separately from the particles.

-Instructions to visualize the EB represenation of the cylinders:
+Instructions to visualize the EB representation of the cylinders:

 ```
 1. Start paraview